caro46/Xbo_GE/atrx.md

 # Region

 Atrx.L is a big gene with a lot of small exons and big introns.
 1 exon is big a contain the ADDz_ATRX.
 Since it is still at the "beginning" of the protein it seems to be a good targetted region.

+I gave to BJE the ref seq from *X. laevis* big exon --- sent me the blast results for the 8L and 8S in Xbo.
+Aligned both to design duplicate specific primers.

 But the region is small and crisprscan only found 2 overlapping guides, not great.
 Other domains can be interesting:

 ## List of domain